 We address three concentric circles through the process of design – ‘what’, ‘how’ and ‘why’.
-The “what” relates to whether we’re doing black or white, big or small?
-The “how” is the process of collaborating on the elements of the project and the “why” is the motivator – what is it that motivates us to accomplish anything?
+The “what” relates to whether we’re doing in black or white, or big or small?
+The “how” is the process of collaborating on the elements of the project.
+And the “why” is the motivator – what is it that motivates us to accomplish anything?
 What I do is to guide the process through the questions I ask and not necessarily through the answers that I’m giving.

-Why is it important for you to focus on getting the details right when it comes to conservation/adaptive projects?
+Why is it important for you to focus on getting the details right when it comes to conservation and adaptive projects?

 In your own words, what qualities do old buildings have that set them apart from newly built contemporary ones?
 And how do you manage them from an architecture perspective?

-In new construction, architects tend to build what’s required today simply to satisfy codes and fulfill contemporary needs.
-By contrast, existing, older buildings often have many unrequired or superfluous features which, if appropriately celebrated, are the poetic additions we don’t see in their newer counterparts: thick walls, huge beams, excessive ceiling heights, atypical materials, etc. If we use those as the basic narrative for composing a new story, we are then forced to create authentic, contextual spaces.
-This process is not conservation in the strictest traditional sense—freezing the old in its original state—but rather creating something new from the old.
+In new construction, architects tend to build what is required today simply to satisfy codes and fulfill contemporary needs.
+By contrast, existing older buildings often have many unrequired or superfluous features which, if appropriately celebrated, are the poetic additions we don’t see in their newer counterparts: thick walls, huge beams, excessive ceiling heights, atypical materials, and so on.
+If we use those as the basic narrative for composing a new story, we are then forced to create authentic, contextual spaces.
+This process is not conservation in the strictest traditional sense—freezing the old in its original state—but rather, creating something new from the old.
 That, I think, is where the real magic happens.

 What is the driving force that keeps your going when things get excessively challenging?